-The Project represents a significant development in the mining of the Hope Bay greenstone belt.
-Even though the Phase 2 Project spans the conventional Construction, Operation, Reclamation and Closure, and Post-closure phases of a mine project, Phase 2 is a continuation of development currently underway.
-Phase 2 has four separate operational sites: Roberts Bay, Doris, Madrid (North and South), and Boston and three mine sites: Madrid North, Madrid South and Boston.
-Development, operation and closure of the Phase 2 Project will overlap mining and post-mining activities at the existing Doris mine.
+The Project represents an important development in the mining of the Hope Bay Greenstone Belt.
+Even though this Project spans the conventional Construction, Operation, Reclamation and Closure, and Post-closure phases of a mine project, the Madrid-Boston Project is a continuation of development currently underway.
+The Project has four separate operational sites: Roberts Bay, Doris, Madrid (North and South), and Boston.
 The development of these sites is planned to be sequential.
-As such, the temporal boundaries of Phase 2 overlap with a number of Existing and Approved Authorizations (EAAs) for the Hope Bay greenstone belt and the extension of activities during Phase 2.
+As such, the temporal boundaries of this Project overlap with a number of existing and approved authorizations for the Project and the extension of activities.

 For the purposes of the EIS, distinct phases of the Project are defined (Table 8.4-1).
-It is understood that construction, operation and closure activities will, in fact, overlap among sites; this is outlined in Table 8.4-1 and further described in Volume 3, Section 2 (Project Description).
+It is understood that Construction, Operation and Closure activities will, in fact, overlap among sites; this is outlined in Table 8.4-1 and further described in Volume 3, Project Description and Alternatives.

-The assessment also considers a Temporary Closure phase should there be a suspension of Phase 2 activities during periods when the Project becomes uneconomical due to market conditions.
+The assessment also considers a Temporary Closure phase should there be a suspension of Project activities during periods when the Project becomes uneconomical due to market conditions.
 During this phase, the Project would be under care and maintenance.
 This could occur in any year of Construction or Operation with an indeterminate length (one to two year duration would be typical).